tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 *  The "alg" Header Parameter MUST be "HPKE-IntEnc", "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.

-*  The JWE Ciphertext MUST be the base64url encoded 'ct' value.
+*  The JWE Ciphertext MUST be the resulting HPKE ciphertext ('ct' value) encoded using base64url.
+For example, if an AES-GCM scheme is used, the GCM authentication tag is placed at the end of the HPKE ciphertext output.

-*  The JWE Initialization Vector value MUST be absent.
+*  The JWE Initialization Vector value MUST be empty.

-*  The JWE Authentication Tag MUST be absent.
+*  The JWE Authentication Tag MUST be empty.

-*  The JWE Encrypted Key MUST be absent.
+*  The JWE Encrypted Key MUST be empty.

 *  The HPKE "aad" parameter MUST be set to the JWE Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.